chain4energy/c4e-docs/README.md

 - **[Module Directory](../x/)**: Module implementations and their respective documentation.
 - **[REST API spec](https://cosmos.network/rpc/)**: List of REST endpoints to interact with an full-node through REST.

-## Contribute

-See [this file](https://github.com/cosmos/ethermint/blob/development/docs/DOCS_README.md) for details of the build process and considerations when making changes.

 ## Licence
 See [Licence](./LICENCE)